Open 7 Days — Evening & Weekend Dental Care Until 10pm

 Custom-fit protection for sport (adults & children)

-A custom-made sports mouth guard fits precisely over the teeth to absorb impact and protect against injury during contact sport — for adults and children.
+• A custom-made sports mouthguard fits precisely over the teeth to absorb impact and protect against injury during contact sport — for both adults and children.
+It's made individually from precise impressions or 3D scans of your teeth, in strong material layered to a thickness suited to your sport.

-Custom-fit, not one-size-fits-all.
-Made from precise impressions of your teeth.
-Fits comfortably.
-Stays put during play.
-Far superior to the boil-and-bite versions sold in sports shops.
+Made from precise impressions of your teeth, a custom guard fits comfortably and stays put during play — far superior to the boil-and-bite versions sold in sports shops.

-Sport-specific design.
-Thickness and coverage are designed for your sport.
+Thickness and coverage are matched to your sport.
 Rugby and boxing need maximum protection; lower-impact sports need less bulk.
-We tailor every mouthguard to your needs.
+We tailor every guard to your needs.

-Works with braces.
-Children wearing orthodontic braces need specific mouthguard designs that accommodate the brackets.
+Children wearing braces need specific mouthguard designs that fit around the brackets.
 We make these routinely — protecting teeth, braces and soft tissues during sport.

 Clear glass award with a purple base reading Winner Dental Practice of the Year, Clarendon Dental Spa, My Local Awards Yorkshire 2026.